-‘Prove us wrong’ activist tells leaders at UN climate talks
+Prove us wrong, activist tells leaders at UN climate talks

 “At that temperature the human body, cannot cool itself by sweating,” said Nakate.
 “Even healthy people sitting in the shade will die within six hours.”

-She called for “drastic action (that) will pull us back from the abyss,” saying past promises on climate change had been repeatedly broken.
+Nakate called for “drastic action (that) will pull us back from the abyss,” saying past promises on climate change had been repeatedly broken.

-“I’m actually here to beg you to prove us wrong,” said Nakate.
+“I’m actually here to beg you to prove us wrong,” the 24-year-old said.
 “We desperately need you to prove us wrong.
 Please prove us wrong.
 God, help us all, if you fail to prove us wrong.
 God help us.”

 Follow AP’s coverage of the U.N. climate talks at http://apnews.com/hub/climate